webpack/webpack.js.org/src/content/guides/package-exports.md

 }
 ```

-Note that desprite using `"type": "module"` and `.js` for `dist-bundle.js` this file is not in ESM format.
+Note that despite using `"type": "module"` and `.js` for `dist-bundle.js` this file is not in ESM format.
 It should use globals to allow direct consumption as script tag.

 ### Providing devtools or production optimizations